Skip to main content

 Leading Awareness for Positive Action

-Teach For America alumni including Shannen Coleman Siciliano (Baltimore, '03), Joe Francaviglia (Baltimore, '11), Taylor Stewart (Baltimore, '07), and Shamoyia Gardiner (Jacksonville, '14) joined Strong Schools Maryland (SSM) to advocate for The Blueprint for Maryland’s Future, building a statewide army of advocates in the process.
+Teach For America alumni including Shannen Coleman Siciliano (Baltimore, '03), Joe Francaviglia (Baltimore, '11), Taylor Stewart (Baltimore, '07), and Shamoyia Gardiner (Jacksonville, '14) joined Strong Schools Maryland (SSM) to advocate for The Blueprint for Maryland’s Future, building a statewide community of advocates in the process.
 The group was cognizant from the beginning they were fighting an uphill battle by advocating for change.

 “The political will [to adopt the recommendations] was not there, or anywhere close to being there,” says Joe Francaviglia, who was executive director of Strong Schools Maryland during the organization’s advocacy for the law.
 “But the proposal meant new systems and life-changing money for school districts.
 And this was not going to happen if we didn’t do what we needed to do.”